🇷🇴Romania Political Stability: 48.7/100

 Composite score is the unweighted average of six governance dimensions, each measured on a 0-100 percentile scale.

 Romania is the largest country in Southeastern Europe, covering 238,397 square kilometers.
-The terrain includes mountains, hills, and plains, with the Carpathian Mountains being the most prominent feature.
-The Danube River forms part of the border with Serbia and Bulgaria and flows into the Black Sea, creating the Danube Delta, a UNESCO World Heritage Site known for its biodiversity.
+The terrain features a mix of mountains, hills, and plains, with the Carpathian Mountains being the most prominent.
+The climate is continental with four distinct seasons, and the Danube River forms a significant part of the border with Serbia and Bulgaria, flowing into the Black Sea and creating the Danube Delta, a UNESCO World Heritage Site.

 Governance Indicators